 - A non-oneM2M Device or a oneM2M entity (e.g. an AE) can invoke an Operation of the Device (oneM2M Device or InterworkedDevice) and that invocation can trigger some action in the Device.
-If an Operation has input data it may receive input data from: - InputDataPoints (persistent entities); and/or - OperationInput (transient entities, that are deleted when the Operation finishes);

-and potentially produce output data into:
+If an Operation has input data it may receive input data from: - OperationInput and potentially produce output data into: